REFUGEE.ATHLETE.SCHOLAR

 SCHOLAR

-Professor Soolmaz Abooali instructs at George Mason University and is a regular contributer to the Huffington Post.
-She is the lead curriculum designer and instructor of a Traditional Karate-Conflict Resolution program for students across the nation and world.
+Professor Soolmaz Abooali instructs at George Mason University.
+She has been a lead curriculum designer and instructor of a Traditional Karate-Conflict Resolution program for students across the nation and world.
 A highlight of her work was being able to demonstrate her research in Los Angeles in a workshop with Israeli and Palestinian youth with the support of Oscar-nominated actor Joaquin Phoenix, United Nations official Gay Rosenblum-Gumar and executive director of the River Phoenix Center for Peacebuilding, Dot Maver.
 Phoenix, as it happens, “is a supporter of this initiative,” says Abooali.
 “He believes in the value of martial arts and what it does for a person’s development.”
 As a Fellow, she researched and produced a best practices handbook to support Michelle Obama’s Let’s Move!
 Initiative.
-For more detailed information, view Abooali’s CV here.

 PRESS